How Safe Are Hot Air Balloons?

-These numbers should attest to how much safer hot air balloons are compared to when you drive.
-So, if you’re not afraid of riding a car day in and day out as your primary mode of transportation then there’s really no need to fear riding a hot air balloon probably only once in your life.
+These numbers show how much safer hot air balloons are compared to cars.
+So, if you’re not afraid of riding a car day in and day out as your primary mode of transportation, there’s really no need to fear riding a hot air balloon probably only once in your life.

 In our opinion, the tiny bit of risk involved in riding one is worth taking given the one-of-a-kind experience of riding a hot air balloon.

-Bad weather is indeed a weakness for hot air balloons.
-That's why prevention is always better than cure.
-No hot air balloons should be allowed to fly when the weather is unpredictable and even slight strong winds can be detrimental for the flight and the people onboard.
+Bad weather is the most significant weakness for hot air balloons.
+To keep things safe, no hot air balloons should be allowed to fly when the weather is unpredictable as even slight strong winds can be detrimental for the flight and the people onboard.

 Lucky for us, weather can be predicted nowadays to a certain extent and flights can be postponed to another bright and sunny day.

 Pointy and Sharp Objects

 Ripstop nylon can be extremely durable but it’s still not 100% foolproof against pointy and sharp objects.
-Now, how can a sharp object be a threat when you’re up high in the sky?
+But how can a sharp object be a threat when you’re up high in the sky?

-Well, sharp objects can be anywhere.
-It could be mountains, trees, buildings, or even weather vanes could pierce and damage a hot air balloon.
+If you think about it, sharp objects can be anywhere.
+Mountains, trees, buildings, or even weather vanes could pierce and damage a hot air balloon.
 Because of this, pilots have to ensure that the hot air balloon is always steered properly.
 Plan your route beforehand to evade any obstacles that could cause the balloon to tear or get a hole in it.

 Check out our post to learn more about what happens if a hot air balloon gets a hole.